arvind32/CausalEXP3/journal.md

 Separately, I also tried to [code up some simulations](src/invariant-learning/utils/) for invariant learning.
 I think this would be really cool to just test out with a simple linear case, to see if dimensionality reduction retrieves the latents.

+**Week 12+:**

+I think I figured out how to decompose the final outcome in terms of preceding variables, such that we are still able to look at all previous values when deciding an intervention.

+Update: it's worked on an experiment!
+Update: it's worked on another experiment!

+I'm still trying to prove the theoretical guarantee, though.
+It's turning out to be quite tricky.
+In the standard EXP3 proof, we use actual losses per round, which is an unbiased estimator (after importance weighting).
+There's no reason to believe an estimated loss serves this function.
+Maybe I can try to also use actual values of covariates in each round in the decomposition.
+But this is going to be terribly noisy (maybe I can experiment with this approach later on).

+I hope to eventually submit this to AISTAT 2023!!